An introduction to The Marriage of Figaro

 Video

-Want to know more about opera in film?
+Want to know more about how opera has been featured in famous films you’re bound to have watched?
 Check out our Opera in Film video.

 And another few snippets of information…